TECK7/my_portfolio_master/README.md

 for details.

 #### __Portfolio Section__
 In this container `(i.e. # portfolio-sec)` would slide in from the left as user scroll towards the viewport.
-As the user leaves the viewport, the contents would disappear.
+As the user leaves the viewport, the contents would not disappear to prevent from overloading of Js.
 This is the combination of JavaScript and CSS written by Simon Codrington at Sitepoint.
 Please refer to script inside the HTML body tag `“(!-- For Portfolio Contents --)”` for details.

 Once the user is in the viewport, user could toggle on so called “button” labelled as 1, 2 and 3 to show different portfolios.
 It is important to note that the first portfolio